OpenStack is an open source platform for cloud computing. In this guide we will discuss how to use OpenStack to deploy a VM and then connect to it.

 $ ssh -i <Pemfile_Name>.pem cloud-user@<IP_ADDRESS>

-Lets say if I was running a centOS VM with the IP address 10.90.20.1 and I have a .pem file named Linux.pem.
-I would connect to my VM by typing in:
+Example: for a centOS VM with the IP address 10.90.20.1 and .pem file named Linux.pem, connect typing in:

 $ ssh -i Linux.pem firstname.lastname@example.org

-Once you have connected to the VM, you will need to change the password so you can login.
+Once connected to the VM, you will need to change the password so you can login.
 You can do so by using:

 $ sudo passwd root